wazuh/wazuh-documentation/source/getting-started/architecture.rst

 For production environments, it is recommended to deploy the Wazuh server and Wazuh indexer to different hosts.
 In this scenario, Filebeat is used to securely forward Wazuh alerts and/or archived events to the Wazuh indexer cluster (single-node or multi-node) using TLS encryption.

 The diagram below represents a Wazuh deployment architecture.
-It shows the solution components and how the :ref:`Wazuh server <wazuh_server>` and :doc:`Wazuh indexer <components/wazuh-indexer>` nodes can be configured as a cluster, providing load balancing and high availability.
+It shows the solution components and how :ref:`Wazuh server <wazuh_server>` and :doc:`Wazuh indexer <components/wazuh-indexer>` nodes can be configured as clusters, providing load balancing and high availability.

 .. thumbnail:: ../images/getting_started/deployment.png
     :alt: Wazuh deployment